Beat-in-our-hearts/Lab2Mujoco_Sim2Sim/README.md

 A repository designed for Issaclab for Sim2Sim using Mujoco(Python).
 A high-performance simulation library designed for transferring policies from IsaacLab to MuJoCo simulation environments.
 This codebase provides a unified interface for robot simulation, motor modeling, and motion tracking.

+## News & Updates
+- **2025/09**: Welcome to our [asset repository](https://github.com/Beat-in-our-hearts/mujoco_sim2sim_assets) for asset alignment for Isaaclab Locomotion, and welcome to provide robot assets aligned with URDF-MJCF-USD.
+- **2025/08**: We launched [TrackerLab](https://github.com/interval-package/trackerLab), a whole-body motion control warehouse that is currently under active development.

 ## Snapshots